Ichthyological Exploration of Freshwaters

 Cambridge Scientific Abstracts

 Current Contents/Agriculture, Biology & Environmental Sciences and SCIE

 Maurice Kottelat, Rue des Rauraques 6

 Ralf Britz, Department of Zoology, The Natural History Museum, London, United Kingdom

 Helen K. Larson, Museum and Art Gallery of the Northern Territory, Darwin, Australia

 Lukas Rüber, Department of Zoology, The Natural History Museum, London, United Kingdom

 Ivan Sazima, Departamento de Zoologia & Museu de História Natural, Campinas, Brazil

 Paul H. Skelton, South African Institute for Aquatic Biodiversity, Grahamstown, South Africa

-Heok Hui Tan, Raffles Museum of Biodiversity Research, National University of Singapore, Singapore
+Heok Hui Tan, Lee Kong Chian Natural History Museum, National University of Singapore, Singapore